 It was noted that the Government is still in the process of responding to consultations in this area, so the plans are not fully finalised at the moment.

 The key points from the presentation of the report are as summarised below:

 · There are three main ways of collecting waste from the kerbside in North Yorkshire: co-mingled, twin stream and multi-stream.
-The borough and district councils use one of these methods, there is no uniformity currently.
+The borough and district councils each use one or a combination of these methods, there is no uniformity currently.

-· At a national level no method is seen as the best method of collecting waste.
+· At a national level no method is seen as the best way to collect waste.
 The existing methods used are based on the challenges for particular locations, with lots of variety across North Yorkshire between rural and urban areas.

 · As part of the Environment Act, core recycling materials will be defined for local authorities to collect for recycling or composting, and these must be collected separately, taking into account the economic and environmental implications.

 · It is expected that there will be a mandate for food waste to be collected separately.

 · As part of the Local Government Reorganisation process, officers are working towards a single, uniform service solution for North Yorkshire, which will aid clear communications to residents across the county and expected to lead to waste minimisation.

 · There should be benefits of this through economies of scale in terms of vehicles and bins, route optimisation and consolidation of the processing of collected material.
 With a consistent approach, this should lead to savings with reduced support required from the back office.

 · There is expected to be significant environmental benefits to implementing a consistent collection service across the county.